 The course will cover social work ethics and practice, child development, the legal framework for social care and assessment of risk.
-This is in line with the Health and Care Professions Council (HCPC) and the Quality Assurance Agency for Higher Education (QAA).
+This is in line with the Quality Assurance Agency for Higher Education (QAA).

 Successful trainees will be awarded a Postgraduate Diploma in Social Work.
-They will be able to register as social workers with the HCPC.
+They will be able to register as social workers with Social Work England.